-In accordance with the Kansas Clean Indoor Air Act (2010 House Bill 2221), all Marysville Public Library employees shall adhere to the following policy.
+In accordance with the Kansas Clean Indoor Air Act (2010 House Bill 2221), all Marysville Public Library employees and patrons shall adhere to the following policy.

-No smoking is permitted anywhere inside or outside (within a 10 ft radius of any doorway, open window, or air intake) of any Library Building.
+No smoking is permitted anywhere inside or outside (within a 10-foot radius of any doorway, open window, or air intake) of the library.
 No smoking is permitted at any location that signage prohibits smoking.